SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 If a Prometheus Operator is deployed in your cluster, you can enable a PodMonitor resource with `prometheusMonitoring.podMonitor.enabled`.
 It scrapes the Prometheus endpoint `/api/monitoring/metrics` exposed by the SonarQube application.

+If running on OpenShift, make sure your account has permissions to create PodMonitor resources under the monitoring.coreos.com/v1 apiVersion.

 ## OpenShift

 The chart can be installed on OpenShift by setting `OpenShift.enabled=true`.
 Among the others, please note that this value will disable the initContainer that performs the settings required by Elasticsearch (see [here](#elasticsearch-prerequisites)).
 Furthermore, we strongly recommend following the [Production Use Case guidelines](#production-use-case).